What Are Public Schools Doing to Fight Obesity and Is It Working?

 In addition to encouraging healthy eating habits in your children, you should also teach them healthy activity habits.
 Encourage your child to be active by offering fun activities like climbing or bike riding.
 Limit the amount of time your children spend on sedentary activities like TV and video games and plan active family outings for the weekend.
 Again, you can be a good role model for your children by getting your own daily dose of exercise.

 As a parent, you are your child’s strongest advocate and it is within your child’s best interest to prevent him from becoming obese.
 If your child is already overweight or is teetering on the edge, don’t delay!
-Take the information you’ve learned here and put it to work in improving your child’s body weight for better healthy today and into the future.
+Take the information you’ve learned here and put it to work in improving your child’s body weight for better health today and into the future.